 Q. I have a disability that might affect my performance on a certification exam.
 What accommodations are available?

 A. Apple is dedicated to developing technology that is usable by and accessible to everyone, including people with disabilities.
 If you are unable to take an Apple Certification exam, either using standard testing equipment or within the standard exam duration, the Apple Certification program is committed to making all reasonable efforts to accommodate you.
-Please contact your selected test center at least 14 days in advance of your test date.
+Please contact a firstname.lastname@example.org to determine your options.

 Q. How much do certification exams cost?

-A. Certification and recertification exams cost US $150 and US $50, respectively, but are priced according to currency vales in specific countries and regions.
+A. Certification exams cost US $150 but are priced according to currency values in specific countries and regions.
 Certification exam prices are subject to change.
-In countries and regions, additional taxes may apply.
+In some countries and regions, additional taxes may apply.